DheepthaRajesh/dheeptha_rajesh/README.md

 # Dheeptha Rajesh - portfolio

-Portfolio that contains all projects I have undertaken over the years
+### Portfolio that contains all projects I have undertaken over the years

 The projects are present in different branches of this repository

   -> (click on the 'main' drop down menu above to access the projects)

+Projects in this repository:

+  1. ArduinoToPython
+  2. BankOfAmerica-project
+  3. Educational-Q&A-android(java)-app
+  4. EventFull-project
+  5. Housing-portal-react
+  6. ML-HMM-model-python
+  7. ML-model-PriceVsSupply-ppt
+  8. MedStat-project
+  9. SurvivalGame-project